-In relation to the third example in Box 2.3 (is, represents, or is otherwise affiliated with, a substantial holder), the holding of securities in the entity may help to align the interests of a director with those of other security holders, and such holdings are therefore not discouraged.
+In relation to the fourth example in Box 2.3 (is, represents, or is an officer or employee of, or professional adviser to, a substantial holder), the holding of securities in the entity may help to align the interests of a director with those of other security holders, and such holdings are therefore not discouraged.
 The example simply reflects and addresses a perception that:

-- a director who is a substantial holder in the entity is likely to have such a proportion of their personal wealth tied up in that holding that they have a qualitatively different interest to security holders generally; while - a director who represents, or is otherwise affiliated with, a substantial holder is likely to have a bias towards the individual interests of that substantial holder rather than the interests of security holders generally.
+- a director who is a substantial holder in the entity is likely to have such a proportion of their personal wealth tied up in that holding that they have a qualitatively different interest to security holders generally; while - a director who represents, or is or has been within the last three years an officer or employee of, or professional adviser to, a substantial holder is likely to have a bias towards the individual interests of that substantial holder rather than the interests of security holders generally.

-In relation to the fourth example in Box 2.3 (close personal ties with someone who is not independent), these ties may be based on family, friendship or other social or business connections.
+In relation to the fifth example in Box 2.3 (close personal ties with someone who is not independent), these ties may be based on family, friendship or other social or business connections.